 Internship Experiences Abroad

-Internships can prove to be beneficial in many ways.
-They allow you to gain practical experience in your chosen field by providing the opportunity to explore the ins and outs of the job, allow you to ascertain whether a particular type of job or career is right for you, and give you a competitive edge over other job candidates.
-In many cases, an internship can even develop into a permanent position following graduation.
+Internships allow you to gain practical experience in your chosen field by providing the opportunity to explore the ins and outs of the job, ascertain whether a particular type of job or career is right for you, and give you a competitive edge over other job candidates.
+In some cases, an internship can even develop into a permanent position following graduation.
 Many of our graduates have found this to be true.

 Christopher Schave, IS major with an International Business focus completed an internship in Shandong, China in the summer of 2010.
 Through the World Exchange College of Language (WELC), Christopher taught English to students from ages 7-25 from China and Korea at Yantai University.
 While working at the university of Yantai, Christopher Schave also had the opportunity to work as the Director of Teaching Affairs.
 His experience has definitely impacted his future in a postitive way.